slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### How to overcome fear?

 <!--
-- Insecurity is the result of trying to be secure. -- alan watts -->
+> *"Insecurity is the result of trying to be secure."
+-- Alan Watts*
+-->

 > *"We fear things in proportion to our ignorance of them."